 “Lilith” (Diablo IV Anthem) by Halsey ft.
 SUGA of BTS, Sunday, September 10, 2023

-Music promotion is very important, especially since there are more and more albums, EPs, singles, music videos, limited-edition vinyl pressings, deluxe editions all cluttering our Spotify updates.
+Music promotion is very important, especially since there are more and more albums, EPs, singles, music videos, limited-edition vinyl pressings, and deluxe editions all cluttering our Spotify updates.
 One of the most common ways that artists grow interest in their albums is by pre-gaming their listeners with singles.
 Back when radio was the primary way listeners heard pop music, an artist may have released a single shortly before the album dropped.
 Sometimes delays in the release would cause the artist to drop another single to keep up momentum.
-These days artists commonly release three or four singles, sometimes up to half the album prior to the album’s release.
+These days artists commonly release three or four singles, sometimes up to half the album before the album’s release.

 "Lady Lilith" by Dante Gabriel